 Kiosk mode can only be enabled when setting up a Chrome device for the first time.
-So if you’ve previously set up your device, you will first need to Powerwash it.
-To do this, press
+If you’ve previously set up your device, you will first need to Powerwash it.
+To do this, sign out of your Chrome device, press

 Warning: this will erase all data and restart setup.

 - After booting your device, set the language, keyboard, and connect to WiFi.

 - Before signing in, Press